CamdenTadhg/TBRead/Planning/Project Plan.md

 TO DO LIST:
+## 21 Fix bug that lets you log in with no username
 ## 20 Write tests for python & javascript
     ## Fix signup form to complete validation
     ## javascript tests